CmlLib/CmlLib.Core-wiki/Common-Errors.md

 # Common Errors

+### Cannot find version <version_name>

+If this exception throws even target version is in versions directory (default: `<Your Minecraft Path>/versions`), check version directory name, version json file file, and `id` property is all same.
+For example, valid version file should be in `versions/myversion/myversion.json` and the `id` property of `myversion.json` should be `myversion`. so directory name `myversion` and the json file name `myversion.json` and the value of `id` property `myversion` is all same.

+If the launcher still throw this exception, call `launcher.GetAllVersions()` method before `launcher.CreateProcess`.
+If you add new version into the version directory after the launcher is initialized, you should update version list through `GetAllVersions()` or `GetAllVersionsAsync()` method.

 ### Could not create Java Virtual Machine
 In a 32-bit JVM, There is limit on `MaximumRamMb`.
 Recommended value of `MaximumRamMb` on 32-bit JVM is `1024`.